Michael J. Hill, Director of Public Safety

 Patrick O'Rourke, Patrol Officer

-David joined the Department of Public Safety several months ago first as a Part-time Patrol Officer and now as a full time Communications/Patrol Officer working full time on the Night Shift.
+David joined the Department of Public Safety several months ago first as a Part-time Patrol Officer and now as a full time Communications/Patrol Officer working full time.

-Joseph “Joe” Theveny is assigned to the 10 p.m. - 8 a.m. shift as a Public Safety Officer.
+Joseph “Joe” Theveny is assigned to a shift as a Public Safety Officer.
 Prior to Swarthmore College, he worked security for Taylor Hospital, Ridley Park, and as a shift supervisor for Crozer Chester Medical Center, Upland.
 He is a 2010 graduate of the Delaware County Community College’s Municipal Police Academy and is pursuing an Administration of Justice Degree at Delaware County Community College.
 In his free time, he enjoys going to the gym and playing with his dog at the park.